Balloch, Cumbernauld

 Balloch (/ˈbɑːləx/) is an area of Cumbernauld, Scotland, located north of the M80 motorway and west of Cumbernauld Town Centre.
-It is also known as Eastfield or Balloch Eastfield.
 Nearby neighbourhoods include Smithstone, Westfield and Craigmarloch.

 History

 Balloch's name comes from a farm on the Cumbernauld Estate of the Fleming family.
 It is a derivative of Scottish Gaelic bealach, meaning a pass among hills or mountains.
 The area it now occupies used to be covered by Balloch Farm on the west side (located at the site of the Forge Community Centre at Ben Lawers Drive) and Eastfield Holdings on the east side (some of the buildings of which still exist).
 Balloch is a mainly residential area of privately owned homes, although a number of council-owned houses were built when the area was first established in the 1970s, which are also now largely privately owned – this neighbourhood is commonly referred to locally as Eastfield while the private housing, containing a large number of detached bungalows and villas, is known as Balloch, even though the former council estate is near the old farm and the private housing is closer to Eastfield Cemetery.

 Balloch was developed to accommodate growing numbers of people who wished to reside in a commuter town such as Cumbernauld with easy access to Glasgow – in addition to the motorway, Croy railway station is around 1 mile to the north.

 The National Cycle Route 75, which runs between Edinburgh and Glasgow, passes by Balloch.